ckcollab/ericcarmichael/content/How Im using RiotJS and Django REST Framework.md

 Summary: Yo man, what lib you using these days, Angular?
 React?
 Vue?
 Skrible?
 SomeOtherMadeUpNameJS?
 What about another one: RiotJS!? <p style="text-align: center;" class="image-wrapper"><img src="images/riot.png" class="img-responsive" alt="RiotJS"></p> We'll take a high level look at the tools I'm using on my current projects for making frontend <-> backend work fast and elegantly, in my opinion ;)

 Yo man, what lib you using these days, Angular?
 React?
 Vue?
-Skrible?
-SomeOtherMadeUpNameJS?
+SquanchJS?
+Some&shy;MadeUp&shy;NameJS?

 What about another one: RiotJS!?